Iran launches underground ballistic missiles during exercise

 “The incident lasted for a matter of minutes and an all clear was declared after the threat ... had passed,” said U.S. Army Maj.
 Beth Riordan, a Central Command spokeswoman.

-Both bases are hundreds of kilometers (miles) away from where Iran put the replica aircraft carrier.
+Both bases are hundreds of miles away from where Iran put the replica aircraft carrier.

 Al-Dhafra also is temporarily home to five French-built Rafale fighter jets on their way to India for that country’s air force.